 The information contained in this document ("Information") has been prepared by Peet Limited ABN 56 008 665 834 ("Company" or "Group") in connection with a proposed offer of Peet Bonds - Series 1, Tranche 1 ("Offer" and "Bonds").
 The Offer is being made under an Offer Specific Prospectus and Base Prospectus (together the "Offer Documents") which was lodged with ASIC on 2 May 2016.
-A replacement Offer Specific Prospectus, which includes the final offer size, interest rate and application form, was lodged with ASIC on 10 May 2016.
-Any references to Offer Specific Prospectus in this document are references to the replacement Offer Specific Prospectus.
+A replacement Offer Specific Prospectus, which will include the final offer size, margin and application form, is expected to be lodged with ASIC on or about 10 May 2016.